 The Create Timer Action is used to schedule another Action to run at a specified time.
 This Action can be a Data Flow, a Chat Bot, or any other Action.
-To run a timer action, specify a Timer Key, the length of time to wait, and whether to use a Calendar to restrict the timing of the event.
+To run a timer action, specify a Timer Key, the length of time to wait, and whether to use an Availability Schedule, referred to by the timer as a "calendar", to restrict the timing of the event.

 - Set up reminders for users to follow up on a journey

 - Send user state of a journey on a regular interval